A Call to Prayer

 The needs of the world are so many and varied and complex.

-leave the world no copy are so strong, defiant and daring.
-Apart
+the world no copy are so strong, defiant and daring.
+Apart from the right

 Power Is Unleashed Through Prayer